collectionsasdata/part2whole/team.md

 [**Stewart Varner**](https://stewartvarner.com/) is the Managing Director of the Price Lab for Digital Humanities at the University of Pennsylvania.
 Prior to Penn he served as the Digital Scholarship Librarian at UNC-Chapel Hill, and the Digital Scholarship Coordinator at Emory.
 He earned a Ph.D. in American Studies from Emory and his Masters of Library and Information Science from the University of North Texas.

+### Advisory Board

+**Dan Cohen**, Vice Provost for Information Collaboration; Professor of History, Northeastern University

+**Greg Eow**, Associate Director for Collections, Massachusetts Institute of Technology

+**Karen Estlund**, Associate Dean for Technology and Digital Strategies, Penn State University

+**Trevor Munoz**, Interim Director of the Maryland Institute for Technology in the Humanities (MITH), Assistant Dean for Digital Humanities Research at the University of Maryland Libraries

+**Erin O'Meara**, Digital Preservation Services Manager, artefactual

+**Barbara Rockenbach**, Associate University Librarian for Research and Learning, Columbia University